JosephQiu21/batchGPT/README.md

 - The script now utilizes the GPT-3.5-turbo-1106 model, offering updated API capabilities for faster and more accurate results.
 - A seed feature has been introduced to ensure consistent responses.
+- Add model selection as a command line argument.
+Now you can choose between the GPT-3.5-turbo-1106 model and the GPT-4-1106-preview model.
+- Update fine-tuned prompt and seed for refining text.
+It performs exceptionally well using GPT-4-1106-preview.

 ## License